Freddicus/openwrt-builder-r7800-with-extras/README.md

   * avahi-utils
   * netatalk

-*If you want to start from scratch comment out the line in `Dockerfile` that copies the `config.props` into the container.
+*If you want to start from scratch comment out the line in `Dockerfile` that copies the `config.properties` into the container.
 You will also need to update the timezone settings.*

 ## Build Docker Container & Run